-Alcohol inks, on the other hand, sort of fuse with the egg shell and you can’t tell where the natural color of the egg shell (most of mine are aqua, inside and out) end and the ink begins.
-Next I’ll experiment with watercolors, but for now I’m enjoying using alcohol inks – and I highly recommend investing in some metallic inks because the shimmer and sparkle look so good.
+Alcohol ink is one of my favorite mediums to work with.
+I’ve made DIY alcohol ink art, DIY alcohol ink note cards (plus alcohol ink Valentine’s Day card AND alcohol ink Easter cards), DIY alcohol ink coasters, DIY alcohol ink ornaments, DIY alcohol ink Easter eggs, and DIY alcohol ink upcycled china.
+Painting the interior of eggshells seemed like the next logical step for my alcohol ink crafts obsession.
+Alcohol ink works really well on a smooth surface so I was worried the egg shells might be too porous.
+The alcohol ink swirled beautifully and created the kind of ethereal designs I had in mind.
+Unlike the painted eggshells which looked, well, painting, the alcohol inks fused with the egg shell and you can’t tell where the natural color of the egg shell (most of mine are aqua, inside and out) end and the ink begins.
+I highly recommend investing in some metallic inks because the shimmer and sparkle look so good.
 My favorite is Pearl, which I used on so many of my painted egg shells as a shimmery top coat or to dilute the color.
 I actually used an entire bottle and had to order more!

 I’m also still experimenting with how to seal them.
 I considered mod podge and also the sealant I use for my alcohol ink projects (this one).
 But I happened to have SO many cans of Watco Clesr Lacquer, so I decided to experiment and try that.
 It worked perfectly to give the egg shells a little extra gloss and durability, but if you need to buy something for this project, I recommend either mod podge or the Krylon.
 But if you’d an avid DIYer like me, with tons of cans of various varnishes and sealants, don’t be afraid to use what you have on hand.
 They’re just egg shells, after all!
+It won’t hurt to experiment a little and use you supplies you have.

 Supplies to Make DIY Egg Shell Art:

-- Cleaned and dry egg shells
+- Clean/dry egg shells

 - Alcohol inks (this set is GREAT & has the pearl metallic I used the most)